Types of pepper mills

 How we chose the best pepper mills

-The best manual pepper mills
+The best pepper mills

 Made of ABS plastic with a steel grinding mechanism, the Magnum Plus gets mixed reviews for durability.
 Most users say it's been going strong for years, while others say the grinding mechanism failed relatively quickly.
-However, owners note that in those cases, Unicorn was quick to replace defective parts or units, even long after the one-year warranty was up.
+However, owners note that in those cases, Unicorn was quick to replace defective parts or units, even after the one-year warranty was up.
 The Magnum Plus gets very enthusiastic owner reviews, especially from pepper-lovers who appreciate being able to grind a large amount quickly.

 If you're more of a pepper traditionalist, the wooden Peugeot Paris u'Select (Est. $45) has a classic, curved silhouette that evokes its French manufacturer's long history.
-If the 9-inch unit isn't for you, there are six other options ranging from 5 inches all the way up to a towering 16 inches.
+If the 9-inch unit isn't for you, there are six other options ranging from 5 inches to a towering 16 inches.
 This pepper grinder also comes in several finishes, including natural or chocolate-stained wood; and red, white, and yellow lacquer.
 Matching salt mills are available in a range of sizes and finishes.

-Experts say the Paris u'Select manages to beat the Unicorn Magnum Plus on grind speed, with TheSweetHome.com's testers noting it took four fewer seconds to grind a half-teaspoon of pepper.
-But they say the unit really shines when it comes to grind precision, turning out "a consistent grind at every level."
-Unlike the Magnum Plus, there are six grind-size settings at the bottom of the unit ranging from coarse to ultrafine.
+Experts with TheSweethome.com say the Paris u'Select really shines when it comes to speed and grind precision, turning out "a consistent grind at every level" that was higher quality than the Derwent's.
+There are six set grind-size settings ranging from coarse to ultrafine.
 The Paris u'Select gets particular praise for its finer grinds, but its coarsest grinds might be too small for some.
-Refilling the unit can be tricky, though: It requires users to unscrew the metal nut on top, and experts note that you may have to cup your hands around the opening to avoid dumping peppercorns all over.
+Refilling the unit can be tricky: It requires users to unscrew the metal nut on top and has a relatively small opening.

 The Good Grips really shines when it comes to ease of use, experts say.
-The unit is "easy to turn, so much that a small child is capable of using one," notes Foodal.com's Julie Workman.
-It's also easy to load from the bottom, with a wide opening that isn't as prone to spillage.
+The unit is "easy to turn, so much that a small child is capable of using one," notes Foodal.com's Workman.
+It's also easy to load from the bottom, with a wide opening that isn't prone to spillage.
 Another perk: Since the OXO's pepper grinder is at the top of the unit instead of the bottom, you won't have to constantly blow stray pepper off your counter or table.
 Unfortunately, the Good Grips doesn't have the grinding precision of pricier pepper mills: "There is merely coarse and less coarse," Workman says.
-TheSweetHome.com's testers agree.
-While they say the unit is fast, its five coarseness settings are acceptable only if a medium grind is the finest that you want your pepper.
+TheSweethome.com's testers agree, saying its five settings turn out a similar grind.